 - Abstracts derived from plagiarized or copyrighted research will be rejected.

 - The review committee does not correct grammar, spelling or usage errors.

 - We encourage work that introduces new ideas and conceptualizations, research and understandings to the field, as well as analysis of both success and failure.

 All submissions are graded using a double blind, peer review process.
 The abstract is scored using a rubric that assessed areas such as originality, clarity/organization, spelling/grammar and suitability for the event.

 Oral presenters are generally arranged in parallel sessions consisting of 2 to 5 or more presenters depending on the panel theme and length.
-Presenters are allotted 20 to 25 minutes of presentation time.
+Presenters are allotted 20 minutes of presentation time.
 Computers, projectors and screens will be provided in each presentation room.
 Please note that the Program Committee assigns presenters to panels and time slots.

 Posters must be size A0 (A Zero).
 Common dimensions for posters are A0 47 x 33 inches (118cm x 84cm).
 No audiovisual equipment is permitted for poster presentations.
 Poster boards mounted on stands will be provided with tape and pins.

 In our effort to assist participants with accepted proposals who are unable to attend due to travel problems, a schedule conflict, illness, etc., we have a limited number of virtual panel time slots available.
 The virtual presentations are screened to the participants during the poster session or during recess periods.

 Guidelines and instructions will be sent by the organizing committee on a case-by-case basis.
 Virtual presenters will receive a certificate of presentation in PDF only and will be listed in the proceedings as a virtual presenter.
 If you have a proposal that has been accepted, but are unable to attend, kindly contact the secretariat.